top of page

 Lastly, here are some shared experiences among many HSPs: 1) feeling “different,” 2) being unable to sustain a “normal” lifestyle without overstimulation and burnout, 3) fearing something is wrong with you.

 If this sounds like you, take heart: you’re not broken.
-You’re the sensitive minority in an insensitive world.
+You’re the sensitive minority in an insensitive world, and there are concrete steps we can take to make life less overwhelming and more enjoyable for you!

 What is Somatic Therapy?